Architects Professional Indemnity Insurance

 We have a wealth of experience arranging professional indemnity insurance for Architects of all types and size.
 We have the level of understanding necessary to represent your firm confidently in discussions and negotiations with insurers.
 We work hard to deliver long term insurance relationships, stability and reliability as well as value.

-This guidance note is intended for information purposes only.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
+This note is intended for informal guidance purposes only.
+Whilst all care was taken to ensure the accuracy of the guidance note at the time of writing, insurance markets constantly change and it is not to be regarded as a substitute for specific insurance or legal advice.
+For insurance advice please contact a broker and for legal advice contact a solicitor.
 This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers Ltd